-Treatment options can vary from at-home remedies to outpatient surgery, depending on the severity of your injury.
-You can prevent this injury by performing exercises that will strengthen the leg muscles and using proper techniques during contact activities or sports.
+Depending on the severity of your injury, treatment options can vary from at-home remedies to outpatient surgery.
+You can help prevent this injury by doing exercises that’ll strengthen your leg muscles and using proper techniques during contact activities or sports.

 When a meniscus tear occurs, you may hear a popping sound around your knee joint.
-Afterwards, you may experience:
+Afterward, you may experience:

 - pain, especially when the area is touched